 I went for a boat trip to watch Baku waterfront from the sea, but I was the only person looking at the cityscape!
 Locals were too busy with their cameras to pay attention!
 And that applies to everyone, at any time and situation!
 I actually should do a separated post with all those photographies.Land of selfies should be on the bucket list of all selfie lovers hahaClick To Tweet

 3. Yuma Signs (funny only for Polish people)

 This one may be only funny for Polish people I’m afraid.
 So in Poland, long time ago some small time crocks were going to Germany for Yuma, meaning they went there to steal cars!

-Yes, we are not particularly proud of it but used to German people were quiet scared of coming to Poland with their cars and I’m not surprised about that.
+Yes, we are not particularly proud of it but used to German people were quite scared of coming to Poland with their cars and I’m not surprised about that.
 Luckily those times are long gone and Poland is doing super great at the moment.

 So when I saw this sign for the first time I have burst with a laugh!
 I was like: what?!
 You have road signs showing you where your car can be stolen?!
 But being serious, I have found out later that it means car wash but still funny, very funny for me.Yuma signs everywhere. #jokeonlyforpolishpeopleClick To Tweet

 Have you ever heard about ‘kolkhoz’?
 Yes, it is a collective farm from Soviet Union times.
 And you can visit one in Azerbaijan!